-- a.
+a.
 All departures and arrivals.
 Include odometer readings for personally owned vehicles.

 - (1) Home

 - (2) Deployment locations

 - (3) Intermediate sites (e.g., EOC to pick up shelter radio kit, gas stations, etc.)

 - b.
-Arrival and departure of ACS/ARES® personnel
+Arrival and departure of ACS Communication team personnel

 - c.
 Shift and operator changes

 - d.
 Changes to station operational availability.
 Include addition or loss of specific bands, modes, power, etc.

 - e.
-Changes in utility status (e.g., shore power, internet, cell service, water, etc.)
+Changes in utility status (e.g., shore power, internet, cell service, water, air conditioning, etc.)

 - f.
-Events that could impact the ability of the deployed location to perform its defined mission (e.g., Generator failures, supply shortages, structural damage, overcrowding, unrest, etc.)
+Events that could impact the ability of the deployment location to perform its defined mission (e.g., Generator failures, supply shortages, structural damage, overcrowding, unrest, etc.)

 - g.
 Meetings and Briefings

 - h.
 Issues with personnel

 - i.
 Injuries

 - j.
 Rumors

 - k.
 Task assignments and completions

 The final block at the bottom of the form, Block 8, contains the name, title, and signature of the individual completing the form.
 Once complete, the time and date that the form was closed should also be entered.
-The completed form must be provided to the Pinellas ACS Admin Officer.
+The Activity Log is provided to the PinCo ACS Admin officer at the conclusion of the exercise, event, or activation period.